British boxer Anthony Joshua injured in car crash that killed two close friends in Nigeria

 Eddie Hearn of Matchbox Boxing said in a statement that Ghami and Ayodele were Joshua’s “close friends and team members,” and great men.

-Hearn added that Joshua was taken to hospital for “checks and treatment” and will “remain there for observation.”
+Hearn added that Joshua was taken to hospital for “checks and treatment.”

+The Lagos state commissioner for information, Gbenga Omotoso, said Joshua weas released from hospital late on Wednesday afternoon.

+“Though heavy hearted and full of emotions over the loss of his two close friends he was deemed clinical fit to recuperate from home,” Omotoso said in a post on X.

 Joshua previously held three of the four major world championship belts in boxing and secured a gold medal in the super heavyweight category at the 2012 Summer Olympics while competing for Great Britain.